Conversations and Commentaries on Europe: Video Resources

 Maria Hadjipavlou, University of Cyprus

-Dr. Hadjipavlou is assistant professor in the Department of Social and Political
+Dr. Hadjipavlou is an assistant professor in the Department of Social and Political

 Sciences, University of Cyprus.
 Her research interests include the Cyprus conflict, international conflict resolution, reconciliation in divided societies, gender and